Knight Frank: Global House Price Index

 The Knight Frank Global House Price Index is compiled using official government statistical office or central bank data where possible.

 House Price Sentiment Index (HPSI)

-The Knight Frank/Markit House Price Sentiment Index (HPSI) provides the earliest view of how the UK housing market is faring.
-The monthly survey gauges the sentiment of households across the country, and is a lead indicator of future house price movement.
+The Knight Frank/Markit House Price Sentiment Index (HPSI) provides information on the UK housing market.
+The monthly survey gauges the sentiment of households across the country, and is an indicator of future house price movement.

 Country House Index

 The Knight Frank Country House Index is a valuation based index, compiled quarterly from valuations prepared by professional valuers in every Knight Frank Country House office in the UK.
 The index is based on the valuation of a comprehensive basket of properties throughout all United Kingdom regions based on actual sales evidence.

 Prime Central London Index

 The Knight Frank Prime Central London Index, established in 1976, covers the prime central London residential marketplace.
 The index is based on a repeat valuation methodology that tracks capital values of prime central London residential property.